reeddunkle/reeddunkle.github.io/_posts/2016-04-24-Python-Iterables-Iterators.md

 [1, 2, 3]
 ```

-Notice at the end of this that “`the_list`” has not been affected.
+Notice at the end of this that `the_list` has not been affected.
 It still contains a list of `[1, 2, 3]`.
 This is what allows us to call for-loops multiple times on the same iterables.
 To do that here, we could just keep re-entering this...

 ```
 list_that_can_be_iterated_on = iter(the_list)